-The oceans are rising, and so is STORM!
-From the makers of Big Man Walking comes a folklore giant made-real.
-STORM lives in the waters around Scotland, and in 2021 she will walk on land, from Irvine Beach Park to the Scottish Maritime Museum, to tell the story of the oceans in crisis.
+The oceans are rising, and so was STORM!
+On Saturday 2nd Oct she walked on land, from Irvine Beach Park to the Scottish Maritime Museum, to tell the story of the oceans in crisis.
+Here are some photos form her fantastic travels on a stormy day in Irvine!

 STORM, a ten metre tall goddess of the sea, has emerged from the deep to encourage us all to celebrate our seas, care for our coastlines and empower us to put the environment first.